 Applicants not accepted for admission to Carrington College are entitled to a refund of all monies paid.
-Applicants in campus-based or blended programs may cancel their enrollment without penalty at any time prior to midnight of the seventh calendar day (excluding institutionally recognized holidays) after the start of their first scheduled class session.
-Applicants for online programs may cancel their enrollment without penalty at any time prior to midnight of the fourteenth calendar day (excluding institutionally recognized holidays) after the start of their first scheduled class session.
-Cancellation requests must be addressed to the Registrar, and presented to Enrollment Services.
-The notice need not take a particular form, but must be signed and dated, show that the applicant no longer wishes to enroll and include the student's contact information (name, address, phone number, email address).
+Applicants may cancel their enrollment without penalty at any time prior to midnight of the seventh calendar day (excluding institutionally recognized holidays) after the start of their first scheduled class session.
+Cancellation requests must be addressed to the Registrar and presented to Enrollment Services.
+The notice need not take a particular form, but must be signed and dated, show that the applicant no longer wishes to enroll, and include the student's contact information (name, address, phone number, email address).

-Cancellation requests may be hand delivered or submitted by U.S. Mail, email or fax.
+Cancellation requests may be hand-delivered or submitted by U.S. Mail, email, or fax.
 If submitted by U.S. Mail, the cancellation is effective on the date postmarked.

 Subject to certain limitations, payments made by the student will be refunded within 30 days (15 days in Nevada) following receipt of the notice of cancellation.

-However, students will be charged for textbooks, uniforms, supplies and electronic equipment unless they are returned in unused condition within the cancellation period.
-Students who cancel their enrollment during the cancellation period receive a refund for their electronic book and course resource fees.
-Electronic equipment provided to the student must also be returned in its original, unopened packaging within the cancellation period.
-Students returning opened electronic equipment in working condition with the "find my phone" function disabled will receive a 30% refund of their electronic equipment fee if the return is made within the cancellation period.
-See Student iPad® User Agreement for specific requirements for electronic equipment.
-To withdraw from school after attending classes, students must notify the Student Success Center Manager, Registrar, and Program Director.
+To withdraw from school after attending classes, students must notify the Campus Academic Dean, Registrar, and Program Director.
 Withdrawal is complete when the student has notified the designated official.
 Students who withdraw are responsible for all outstanding financial obligations.
 In addition, those receiving federal student loans must complete an exit interview prior to withdrawing.